go-joe/joe/README.md

 This default setup is useful for local development without any dependencies but you will quickly want to add other _Modules_ to extend the bots capabilities.

-For instance we can extend the previous example to connect the Bot with a Slack workspace and store key-value data in Redis.
+The following example connects the Bot with a Slack workspace and stores key-value data in Redis.
 To allow the message handlers to access the memory we define them as functions on a custom `ExampleBot`type which embeds the `joe.Bot`.

 [embedmd]:# (_examples/02_useful/main.go)
 ```go